wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 *    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database;
 *    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so;
 *    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.
-*    MAY send back a REPLY message.
+*    SHOULD send back a REPLY message.

 If the DHCPv6 server does not support the address registration function, it MUST drop the message, and SHOULD log this fact.